DELF/DALF Score to CEFR Converter

 The CEFR mapping is fixed rather than calculated.
 DELF certifies the lower four levels (A1, A2, B1, B2) and DALF the top two (C1, C2).
 Passing the diploma for a level is itself the proof of that CEFR level, which is why institutions accept the diploma name directly.

 Suppose you sit DELF B2 and score 22 in reading, 20 in listening, 4 in writing, and 18 in speaking.
-Your total is 64, comfortably over 50, yet you fail, because writing is below the 5-point minimum.
-This is the most common way candidates are surprised by a fail, so spread your preparation across all four skills rather than leaning on your strongest.
-Remember that once passed, the diploma never expires.
+Your total is 64, comfortably over 50, yet you fail — writing is below the 5-point minimum.
+This is the most common way candidates are surprised by a fail, and it happens disproportionately in writing and speaking where nerves and exam conditions matter most.